Nausea and Vomiting (PDQ®)

 Anticipatory Nausea and Vomiting

-Anticipatory nausea and vomiting occur after the patient has undergone several cancer treatments.
-It occurs in response to triggers, such as odors in the therapy room.
-For example, a person who begins chemotherapy and smells an alcohol swab at the same time, may later experience nausea and vomiting at the smell of alcohol alone.
-Patients usually do not experience nausea and/or vomiting before or during chemotherapy until after they have received several courses of treatment.
-The following factors may help predict which patients are more likely to experience anticipatory nausea and vomiting:
+Anticipatory nausea and vomiting occur in some patients after they have had several courses of treatment.
+This is caused by triggers, such as odors in the therapy room.
+For example, a person who begins chemotherapy and smells an alcohol swab at the same time may later have nausea and vomiting at the smell of alcohol alone.
+The more chemotherapy sessions a patient has, the more likely it is that anticipatory nausea and vomiting will develop.
+The following may make anticipatory nausea and vomiting more likely:

 - Being younger than 50 years.